david-abell/readme-templates/README.md

-# Fancy Section borders
+# Project Title

-> A demonstration of various styled section shapes .
+> A demonstration of this fancy project.
 > Live demo [_here_](live_link_here).

 ## Table of Contents